Active Coarse-to-Fine Segmentation of Moveable Parts from Real Images: Method

 \section{Method}

 \agp{ To address the above problem, we propose an active learning setup that consists of a transformer-based learning framework coupled with a human-in-the-loop feedback process.
 To this end, we present an end-to-end pose-aware masked-attention network (Fig \ref{fig:method}) that works in a \emph{coarse-to-fine} manner for part segmentation and label prediction.
-By making use of \emph{coarse} and \emph{fine} features from the network, segmentation masks are further refined by humans in the AL setup (Fig \ref{fig:al-pipeline}), resulting in precise \xeable part masks. }
+By making use of \emph{coarse} and \emph{fine} features from the network, segmentation masks are further refined by humans in the AL setup (Fig \ref{fig:al-pipeline}), resulting in precise \xeable part masks, \rzz{while minimizing human efforts spent on manual segmentation.} }